 Are you getting tired of eating spam out of the can?
 Or are you craving to try out fried spam but don’t know how to fry them?

 Simply cut them into smaller pieces and throw them into the frying pan.
-Avoid using oil, and if you must use there are better options which I will discuss further during the article.
+Avoid using oil, and if you must use there are better options which I will discuss further in the article.

 Frying spam is not a complex task, but you must know how to go about it properly.
 Since spam is already pre-cooked before they are canned, certain steps are needed to fry this delicacy.